 Figure 1.
-Location Locations and spectra of soil samples from the central African spectral library (CSSL) and the continental soil spectral library from the African Soil Information Service (AfSIS SSL; left).
-The samples from the six regions from the CSSL further analyzed in this study are presented with a \circ symbol, the remaining samples of CSSL with a \lor symbol and the AfSIS SSL with \square symbol.
+Location and spectra of soil samples from the central African spectral library (CSSL) and the continental soil spectral library from the African Soil Information Service (AfSIS SSL; left).
+The samples from the six regions from the CSSL further analyzed in this study are presented with a \circ symbol, the remaining samples of CSSL with a \bigtriangledown symbol and the AfSIS SSL with \square symbol.
 The average resampled spectrum of each library are shown (bold line) along with the individual resampled sample spectra (transparent lines; right).
-Base map of Africa made with Natural Earth.